GioGioWasTaken/Linux-Machine/Brain/Linux/Virtual memory.md

 If multiple programs attempt to write to the same location, they will constantly corrupt each other's state, and may lead to undefined behaviour, and crushes.

 # Problem 3: There's simply not enough memory
-And we don't have enough memory, the program crashes.
+When we don't have enough memory, the program crashes.
 This is why old 20th century programs crushed all the time.
+We can use SWAP files if we run out of RAM.

 # To summarise: